How to Ace an Interview for a Temporary Job

 Don’t make the mistake of letting go of your professionalism.
 Since you’re essentially an ambassador for the temp agency at the companies in which they’ll place you, the staffing agency needs to believe that you’ll make a good impression.

-Have Your Resume, a Notepad, and a Working Pen on Hand
+Have Your Resume, a Notepad, and a Pen on Hand

 In some cases, individuals seeking temp work may not have a resume.
-Though you should do your best to prepare one, if it’s not possible, at the very minimum bring a list of your work, volunteer, educational, and extracurricular experience.
+Though you should do your best to prepare one, if it’s not possible, at the very minimum bring a list of your work, volunteer, educational, and extracurricular (if you're student or recent graduate) experience.
+Here's how to build a resume in seven simple steps.

 Know Your Availability